kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 ## DIVERSITY
-Working for an organization that encourages a variety of perspectives, backgrounds and talents in the workplace.
+Working for an organization that welcomes a variety of perspectives, backgrounds and talent in the workplace.

 ### NOT ENOUGH DIVERSITY
-> Organization is perceived as not being diverse enough.
-It may lack racial, gender, age, or some other form of diversity.
-The lack of people from varied backgrounds and perspectives is considered a factor that might be limiting the organization's potential.
+> Employees perceive organization as insufficiently diverse.
+Racial, gender, age, or other forms of diversity may be lacking, and this lack of varied backgrounds and perspectives is considered a factor possibly limiting the organization’s potential.

 __Exemplary statements reported by employees:__